crsmith01/progressive-budget/README.md

 My task this week was to add functionality to an existing Budget Tracker application to allow for offline access and functionality.

-The user is able able to add expenses and deposits to their budget with or without a connection.
+The user is able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they can populate the total when brought back online.

 ## Table of Contents